gocd/docs.go.cd/installation/performance_tuning.md

+---
+description: Recommendations to evaluate server hardware and memory requirements for your GoCD server installation.
+keywords: install gocd, server requirements, scale gocd, performance tuning, continuous delivery
+---

-# Performance Tuning
+# GoCD Performance Tuning

 ## Capacity Planning

-This section provides recommendations to evaluate server hardware and memory requirements for your Go server.
-It also highlights some configurations which need to be taken care of when scaling Go.
+This section provides recommendations to evaluate server hardware and memory requirements for your GoCD server.
+It also highlights some configurations which need to be taken care of when scaling GoCD.

 ### Minimum server requirements

-The minimum requirements for a Go server can be found [here](../installation/system_requirements.md)
+The minimum requirements for a GoCD server can be found [here](../installation/system_requirements.md)

-### Scaling Go
+### Scaling GoCD

-As the number of pipelines, agents and concurrent users increase in your setup, Go server may have to be scaled up by adding more memory and cores.
+As the number of pipelines, agents and concurrent users increase in your setup, GoCD server may have to be scaled up by adding more memory and cores.

-If you have questions or have custom requirements, please contact support@thoughtworks.com to help with capacity planning for Go server
+If you have questions or have custom requirements, please contact support@thoughtworks.com to help with capacity planning for GoCD server

 ### Things to Remember

-Do not run any other CPU intensive applications on the same box as the Go Server.
+Do not run any other CPU intensive applications on the same box as the GoCD Server.

-When the Go server is being scaled up to run with larger number of pipeline, agents and materials, ensure that the JVM has been allocated appropriate heap sizes.
-The default values for the Go server are ```-Xms512m``` (minimum) and ```-Xmx1024m``` (maximum).
+When the GoCD server is being scaled up to run with larger number of pipeline, agents and materials, ensure that the JVM has been allocated appropriate heap sizes.
+The default values for the GoCD server are ```-Xms512m``` (minimum) and ```-Xmx1024m``` (maximum).
 These values can be increased by setting the environment variables ```SERVER_MEM``` (for minimum) and ```SERVER_MAX_MEM``` (for maximum).

 On linux, these can be added/updated in /etc/default/go-server.
 On Windows, copy the following lines in *[wrapper-properties.conf](installing_go_server.md)* and change it to desired value.